dvab-sarma/android_device_opi_opi5_pro/README.md

-AOSP 15 device configuration for Orangepi 5 Pro.
+AOSP 16 device configuration for Orangepi 5 Pro.

-Ported from KonstaKang's raspberry vanilla aosp 15 project.
+Ported from KonstaKang's raspberry vanilla aosp 16 project.

 Not working -

-Camera
-Hdmi audio and 3.5 mm audio
+Camera 3.5 mm audio

 Working -

 everything else including vulkan.

 This project can be ported to any device which utilises Rockchip SoC with minor changes.